laserroger/QSP-Latex/README.md

 ## 3. How should I use this?

 Actually it's quite simple 'cuz you can directly download it from the root: the file ``All.pdf'' is all you need to read.
 One more sentence: you might have to click the `RAW' in order to start download; otherwise it's only an online readble version.
+Or, you can click <a href = 'https://raw.githubusercontent.com/laserroger/QSP-Latex/master/All.pdf'>here</a> to download.

 ## 4. How to report errors?